jfkelley/hadoop-matrix-mult/README.md

 `--output [path]` | The directory to store the output into | `--output hdfs:///user/hadoop/matrix_C` `--nDivs [int]` | The number of submatrixes to divide each input matrix into | `--nDivs 20` `--oneMR` | If present, executes the job in a single MR pass instead of two.
 Requires nDivs^2 = number of reduce tasks | `--oneMR`
+`--inputConverter` | The class (extending com.joefkelley.matrix.mr.LineToMatrixElement) to use for converting input lines into matrix elements | `--inputConverter my.custom.LineToMatrixElement`
+`--outputConverter` | The class (extending com.joefkelley.matrix.mr.MatrixElementToLine) to use for converting matrix elements to output lines | `--outputConverter my.custom.MatrixElementToLine`

 The argument `--nDivs` is a bit tricky to explain; my [blog post](http://www.joefkelley.com/?p=853) has the full details of its implications.
 But the take-aways are this: